 Affiliate Professor, Center for Southeast Asian Studies, Kyoto University

-Dr. Shun Ohno is a retired professor of the Department of Global Citizenship Studies, Seisen University in Tokyo, and an affiliated professor of Kyoto University’s Center for Southeast Asian Studies (CSEAS).
-Currently, his research focuses on nursing and care migrants under the pandemic and the transformation of citizenship of Nikkeijin (persons descended from Japanese migrants) in Japan and the Philippines.
-He has published books written in Japanese and English.
-He obtained his M.A. in Philippine Studies at the UP Asian Center, and his Ph.D. in East Asian and Southeast Asian Studies at the Australian National University.
-He was awarded UPAA [University of the Philippines Alumni Association] Distinguished Alumnus Award in Migration Studies in 2016.
+Dr. Shun Ohno is a retired Professor of the Department of Global Citizenship Studies, Seisen University in Tokyo, and an affiliated Professor of Kyoto University’s Center for Southeast Asian Studies (CSEAS).
+Currently, his research focuses on nursing and care migrants transcending national boundaries, and the transformation of citizenship and identities of the Philippine Nikkeijin (persons descended from Japanese migrants to prewar Philippines) residing in Japan and the Philippines.
+He has published numerous books written in Japanese and English.
+He obtained his MA in Philippine Studies at the UP Asian Center and his Ph.D. in East Asian and Southeast Asian Studies at the Australian National University.
+He received the Distinguished Alumnus Award in Migration Studies from the UPAA (University of the Philippines Alumni Association) in 2016, and the Outstanding Alumni Award from the UP Asian Center in 2025, respectively.

 PANELISTS: